 "Resale value is lower"

-Fact: Urban Institute research confirms modular housing appreciates at "essentially the same rate as site-built homes."
+Fact: Urban Institute research confirms modular housing appreciates at essentially the same rate as site-built homes.
 Energy efficiency features can command premium valuations.

 "Financing isn't available"

 Fact: Modular homes qualify for all standard mortgage products.
 Germany's KfW offers favorable loans for efficient homes.
-EU average provides CO2 Bonus subsidies.
+Austria provides CO2 Bonus subsidies.
 Standard insurance covers modular homes like any permanent structure.

 The European housing shortage, construction labor scarcity (44% of EU shortfalls are in construction), and sustainability requirements all favor factory production.
 Whether your priority is faster occupancy, better energy performance, cost predictability, or environmental responsibility, modular construction delivers advantages that site-built methods structurally cannot match.

-The precision achievable in factory conditions—±1-2mm versus site construction's ±3-6mm—directly enables the airtightness and thermal performance that define truly comfortable, efficient homes.
-When your walls arrive factory-sealed rather than assembled in rain, when your timeline is measured in weeks rather than seasons—that's when modular delivers its full potential.
+The precision achievable in factory conditions -- ±1-2mm versus site construction's ±3-6mm -- directly enables the airtightness and thermal performance that define truly comfortable, efficient homes.
+When your walls arrive factory-sealed rather than assembled in rain, when your timeline is measured in weeks rather than seasons -- that's when modular delivers its full potential.